dfreilich/summaries/CleanCode.md

 > **Take a little pride in your workmanship.
 Spend a little time with each of your functions and classes.
 Choose better names, split large functions into smaller functions, and generally just take care of what you've created.
 Care is a precious resource.**

 ## Chapter 13: Concurrency
+Writing clean concurrent programs is very hard.
+Concurrency is a decoupling strategy, decoupling *what* gets done from *when* it gets done.
+This can dramatically improve the throughput and the structure of an application, as well as increase the runtime and scalability of systems.
+However, it's hard.
+Concurrency:
+* incurs some overhead
+* is complex
+* bugs usually aren't repeatable (and are therefore often ignored for some time)
+* often requires a fundamental change in design strategy.

+There are a series of principles and techniques for defending your systems from the problems of concurrent code:
+* **SRP (Single Responsibility Principle)** &rarr; Concurrency design is complex enough to require frequent changes, and should therefore be separated from the rest of the code.
+Keep it separate from other code whenever possible.
+* Limit the Scope of Data &rarr; Restrict the number of critical sections affected by `synchronized` concurrent code.
+Severely limit the access of any data that may be shared
+* Use Copies of Data &rarr; A good way to avoid shared data is to avoid sharing the data in the first place.
+Copy Copies of objects may cost more, but often the savings in avoiding the lock will make up for the additional overhead.
+* Independent Threads &rarr; Write your code so that each thread exists in its own world, sharing no data with any other thread.
+* Known your Library, and use Thread Safe collections &rarr; In Java, the `ConcurrentHashMap` performs better than `HashMap` in nearly all situations.
+* Know Your Algorithm &rarr; There are a few different problems that span most concurrent issues, and you should know some of the solutions for when you come across them:
+  * **Producer-Consumer** &rarr; Producer threads create work and put it in a buffer/queue, that consumer threads read and use.
+The queue is a *bound resource*, and coordination between the producers and consumers involves some method of signaling, that can end up with both waiting to be notified that they can continue if done incorrectly.
+  * **Readers-Writers** &rarr;
+  * **Dining Philosophers** &rarr;

 ## Chapter 14: Successive Refinement